tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what's the best part of having a child?
 - what did you feel the first time you cradled me in your arms?
 - do you have any regrets? what are they? what's the biggest?
-- who were your best friends? how have they shaped you?
+- who were or has been your best friends? how have they shaped you?
 - what conferences or workshops have influenced your life?
 - did you have any addictions? how did they influence your outlook on life?
 - who would you say had more influence in your life: your significant other, your family, or your friends? why is that?